PaulWeinsberg/dcmd/readme.md

 Docker commands provide a lightweight docker compose development kit with the aim of :

-- avoiding any other dependencies or heavy VM like DDEV or Docksal projects.
 - using VHOST proxy through docker container
+- keeping a native and readable docker compose structure by avoiding any other dependencies like VM or organization dependent tools (containers provided by docksal, ddev, etc.)
-- making your life easier by automating long and reccurent commands
+- making your life easier by providing built-in commands and letting you write your project custom commands
 - sharing project easily with teammates

+**How does it work ?**

+- A lightweight CLI to use custom or built-in commands in docker compose
+- A DNS server to resolve docker VHOSTS from your local machine

-**Does the project still working without Docker Commands CLI ?**
+**Does the project still work without Docker Commands CLI ?**

 Yes, Docker Commands it's just a wrapper, not a requirement, it's up to the developer to use it or not.
-If you don't want to use it, setup a dns server on your own to keep VHOST working otherwise use localhost as most of the project under docker compose.
+If you don't want to use it, setup a dns server on your own like dnsmasq to keep VHOST working otherwise use localhost as most of the project under docker compose.

-**How does it work ?**

-- A lightweight CLI to use custom, built-in commands and run local DNS server
-- A simple configuration to resolve VHOSTS from you local machine

 # Get Started